 The Best Free Feed Readers for Windows, Mac and Linux

-As I am probably not the only one to look for a feed reader I decided to share my list of those I think are the best ones.
+Do you look for a feed reader?
+This is a list of those I think are the best ones.

 The Web-based feed readers also work on mobile devices without the need for an app.

-- 1 is an open source cross-platform mail client that can also be used for feeds.
+1 is an open source cross-platform (working on Windows, Mac and Linux) mail client that can also be used for feeds.

 Here is the actual list of tools.
-The standalone desktop program comes first:
+The standalone desktop program comes first.
+There are only four left.

-- RSSOwl – Probably the most popular downloadable free open source RSS reader, nice clean interface, supports dozens of languages
+- RSSOwl – Probably the most popular downloadable free open source RSS reader, nice clean interface, supports dozens of languages.
+It’s quite sophisticated and feature rich.

 - Feedly – Feedly, a modern web based feed reader with a magazine like display of your feeds.
 It adapts to your natural reading habits.
-Originally it required Google Reader, not anymore!
+Originally it was used as an interface for Google Reader.

 - The Old Reader – Clean and simple online tool for subscribing to your favorite feeds that is based on the early versions of Google Reader without the bloat that followed later.